 Dr. Bagden is Board Certified by the American Board of Orthodontics, a distinction attained by only one quarter of all orthodontists in the United States.
 He has served as President of the Virginia Association of Orthodontists and the Northern Virginia Dental Society.
 He is a member of the Pierre Fauchard Honorary Dental Society and the American College of Dentists in recognition of his contribution to the orthodontic profession.
 Dr. Bagden is often a guest lecturer at his orthodontic alma mater, The University of Maryland Orthodontic Residency program, as well as many other specialty programs world-wide.

 A dedicated runner, Dr. Bagden has completed many marathon races, most famously the Boston Marathon.
-He and his wife, Kathy, have proudly raised five children, and are now enjoying their first grandchild, hoping she is joined by many more.
-They enjoy their circle of friends and extended family, travel to the far reaches of the globe, and beach time in Lewes, DE.
+He and his wife, Kathy, have proudly raised five children, and are now enjoying their three grandchildren, hoping they are joined by many more.
+They enjoy their circle of friends and extended family, travel to the far reaches of the globe, and spend beach time in Lewes, DE.
 They love to cook together and explore new interests from yoga to golf to vegetable gardening and biking.

-Our treatment team is the hallmark of our practice.
-Their depth of experience and commitment to patients distinguishes our office.
+Our treatment team is the hallmark of our Northern Virginia orthodontic practice.
+Their depth of experience and commitment to patients distinguishes our Springfield office.
 They deliver comprehensive patient care in a caring and respectful way and have been featured speakers at professional meetings sharing their wisdom and insights with colleagues.
 They are driven to make your orthodontic experience pleasant, effective, and rewarding.

 Everything we do centers around making your teeth and face look better and all physical structures from teeth to gums and jaws perform better functionally because of our treatment.
 While traditional orthodontics often required the removal of up to eight teeth to create space and remedy overcrowding, new technologies require tooth extraction far less often.
 As a result, patients enjoy a beautiful final result along with the facial support that comes with maintaining more teeth for a lifetime.
 We do still extract teeth when it is apparent that facial aesthetics will benefit from their removal.
 However, this decision is made only after exhaustively reviewing the diagnostic records and reviewing non-extraction treatment choices.
 Our ultimate goal is for our patients to be thrilled with their final result now and in the future.